libp2p/specs/identify/README.md

 # Identify v1.0.0

-The identify protocol is used to query a peer about basic information and its capabilities.
+The identify protocol is used to exchange basic information with other peers in the network, including addresses, public keys, and capabilities.

+There are two variations of the identify protocol, `identify` and `identify/push`.

+### `identify`

+The `identify` protocol has the protocol id `/ipfs/id/1.0.0`, and it is used to query remote peers for their information.

-The protocol works by opening a stream, using `/ipfs/id/1.0.0` as the protocol string.
+The protocol works by opening a stream to the remote peer you want to query, using `/ipfs/id/1.0.0` as the protocol id string.
 The peer being identified responds by returning an `Identify` message and closes the stream.

+### `identify/push`

+The `identify/push` protocol has the protocol id `/ipfs/id/push/1.0.0`, and it is used to inform known peers about changes that occur at runtime.

+When a peer's basic information changes, for example, because they've obtained a new public listen address, they can use `identify/push` to inform others about the new information.

+The push variant works by opening a stream to each remote peer you want to update, using `/ipfs/id/push/1.0.0` as the protocol id string.
+When the remote peer accepts the stream, the local peer will send an `Identify` message and close the stream.

 ## The Identify Message